primait/telepoison/README.md

 * Support for explicit parent span
 * Support for fixed span attributes, either in `Teleposion.setup` or in config
 * A lot of other stuff..

+## Copyright and License

+Copyright (c) 2020 Prima.it

+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.